-While many people would assume that the Pixel 5 will come with Qualcomm's latest Snapdragon processor, that might not be the case.
+While many people would assume that the Pixel 5 will come with Qualcomm's latest Snapdragon processor, doesn't look to be the case.

-9to5Google has been exploring some unreleased code in the camera app.
-This suggests the Pixel 5 and 5 XL will come with a Snapdragon 765G, as opposed to the 865 we were all expecting.
+9to5Google unearthed unreleased code in the Google's Camera app, suggesting the Pixel 5 would come with a Snapdragon 765G, as opposed to the 865 we were initially expecting.
 This processor is designed to support 5G, implying we'll get that feature, even if the chip lacks the blazing speed of the 865.
 Make of that what you will.

-This would tie into an alternative potential design created by Pigtou and xleaks7, using leaked CAD information and rumoured dimensions.
+The design above matches a previous render created by Pigtou and xleaks7, using leaked CAD information and rumoured dimensions.